Drone warfare

-Drone warfare is a form of warfare using military drones or military robots.
-The robots may be remote controlled by a pilot or have varying levels of autonomy during their mission.
-Types of robots include unmanned combat aerial vehicles (UCAV) or weaponized commercial unmanned aerial vehicles (UAV), unmanned surface vehicles (USV) or unmanned underwater vehicles (UUV), and unmanned ground vehicles (UGV).
-UAVs, UGVs, USVs and UUVs are variously used for reconnaissance, kamikaze missions, bomb disposal, transporting cargo and medical evacuation or may serve an anti-air, anti-armor or anti-personnel role.
-China, France, Greece, India, Iran, Iraq, Israel, Italy, Pakistan, Poland, Russia, South Korea, Turkey, the United States, the United Kingdom and Ukraine are known to have manufactured operational UCAVs as of 2019.
+Drone warfare is the use of military robots and unmanned systems in warfare.
+The unmanned systems may be remote controlled by a pilot or have varying levels of autonomy during their mission.
+Types of unmanned systems and platforms include unmanned combat aerial vehicles (UCAV) or weaponized commercial unmanned aerial vehicles (UAV), unmanned surface vehicles (USV) or unmanned underwater vehicles (UUV), and unmanned ground vehicles (UGV).
+SUAVs and MAVs are man-portable UAVs and can be deployed for low-altitude, short-range support operations.
+Autonomous drones such as autonomous aircraft and LAWS utilize artificial intelligence or pre-programmed algorithms.
+As of 2019, the following nations have been identified as having operational UCAVs: China, France, Greece, India, Iran, Iraq, Israel, Italy, Pakistan, Poland, Russia, South Korea, Turkey, the United States, the United Kingdom, and Ukraine.

-Drones can be used for electronic warfare, explosive ordnance disposal, training and augmenting logistics but are most commonly utilized for intelligence, surveillance, target acquisition, and reconnaissance (ISTAR), facilitating direct attacks on target as part of a kill chain or manned-unmanned teaming.
-Aerial drone attacks can be conducted via purpose-built UCAVs deploying ordnance during a drone strike or by weaponized commercial UAVs that drop munitions or crash into a target.
-Heavy-lift drones may also be used to airlift supplies or transport wounded personnel across a battlefield.
-Smaller drones, such as SUAVs and MAVs are man-portable and can be deployed for low-altitude, short-range support operations.
-Larger drones can serve a "mothership" role by deploying smaller, sub-drones or by being equipped with electronic warfare features such as a signal repeater.
-Multiple drones may operate and attack simultaneously in a drone swarm and autonomous drones, such as LAWs, utilize military AI.
+Drones are an expendable force multiplier that may supplement–or reduce the necessity for–live personnel during operations.
+Military applications of drones range from reconnaissance tasks, kamikaze missions, logistical support, bomb disposal, training and medical evacuation to electronic warfare, anti-air, anti-armor, and anti-personnel roles.
+However drones are typically tasked with intelligence, surveillance, target acquisition, and reconnaissance (ISTAR) missions, facilitating direct attacks on targets as part of a kill chain or through manned-unmanned teaming.
+Aerial drone attacks can be conducted via purpose-built UCAVs that launch ordnance during a drone strike, by loitering munitions and one-way attack drones laden with a warhead that explodes on impact, or by civilian UAVs weaponized to deploy munitions or crash into a target.
+Larger drones can serve a "mothership" role by deploying sub-drones or by providing electronic warfare capabilities such as radio relay.
+Heavy-lift drones may be used to airlift supplies or evacuate wounded personnel across a battlefield.
+Multiple drones can operate and attack simultaneously in a drone swarm.

 The early years of the 21st century saw most drone strikes being conducted by the US military using air-to-surface missiles against ground targets within countries such as Afghanistan, Libya, Pakistan, Somalia, Syria, and Yemen during the war on terror.
-Drone warfare evolved and proliferated quickly in the 2010s and 2020s, with countries such as Azerbaijan, China, Iran, Russia, Turkey and Ukraine utilizing drones with increased ubiquity.
-Militant groups, such as the Islamic State and Houthis, and organized crime groups such as Mexican cartels likewise used drones for attacks against adversaries and for logistical purposes.
-Since 2022, drone warfare has been extensively used in the Russian invasion of Ukraine by both sides, including long range fixed-wing drones, and short range multirotor FPV drones.
-Scholars have described the conflict as the first "drone war", due to the large scale and high intensity of attacks, and agree on the major role drone warfare has in modern conventional warfare.
+Drone warfare evolved and proliferated quickly in the 2010s and 2020s, with countries such as Azerbaijan, China, Iran, Israel, Russia, Turkey and Ukraine utilizing drones with increased ubiquity.
+Militant groups, such as the Islamic State and the Houthis, and organized crime groups such as Mexican cartels likewise have used drones for attacks against adversaries and for logistical purposes.